|Calendar||Timely Reminders||Useful Web Sites||Questions & Comments||Contact Information|

-We at the Checkerboard Corral would love to hear any questions, comments or suggestions you might have, and we are always looking for items to add to this publication.
-To contact us, please send an e-mail to Ernie.Rodina@agbusinessmail.net and have a great day!
+We at the Checkerboard Corral would love to hear any questions or comments you might have on this publication, and are always looking for items to add to this publication.
+To contact us, please send E-mail to Ernie.Rodina@agbusinessmail.net and have a great day!

-If you wish to not receive this publication, please send an e-mail message to Dr.Mike@agbusinessmail.net and indicate you wish to unsubscribe to the Checkerboard Corral E-Newsletter.
+If you wish to not receive this publication, please send a mail message to Dr.Mike@agbusinessmail.net and indicate you wish to unsubscribe to the Checkerboard Corral E-newsletter.

-To submit any information you would like us to consider for publication on our website, in the printed publication or on this newsletter, e-mail your information to associate editor, Joann.Riggs@agbusinessmail.net
+To submit any information you would like us to consider for publication on our website, in the printed magazine or on this newsletter, E-mail your information to associate editor, Joann.Riggs@agbusinessmail.net

-If you are not currently receiving the free printed publication of Checkerboard Corral and would like to be on our mailing list, please send us your name and mailing address.
 We are always interested in hearing your ideas about the value of this newsletter, or whether you have any problems downloading or viewing this document.
-If you have additional E-mail addresses of friends or contacts that you would like to add to our subscriber list or names and addresses to add to our printed publication of Checkerboard Corral, please contact: Ernie.Rodina@agbusinessmail.net or surface mail to:
+If you would like to discontinue your free subscription to this newsletter, or if you have additional E-mail addresses to add or remove from our subscriber list, please contact: Ernie.Rodina@agbusinessmail.net or Surface mail to:

 10715 Kahlmeyer Dr.